webda2l/symfony-docs/doctrine/resolve_target_entity.rst

 --------------

-With the ``ResolveTargetEntityListener``, you are able to decouple your bundles, keeping them usable by themselves, but still being able to define relationships between different objects.
-By using this method, your bundles will end up being easier to maintain independently.
+With the ``ResolveTargetEntityListener``, you are able to decouple your modules, keeping them usable by themselves, but still being able to define relationships between different objects.
+By using this method, your modules will end up being easier to maintain independently.